d2l-ai/d2l-vi/chapter_computer-vision/fcn.md

 net[-2].initialize(init=init.Xavier())
 ```

-## Read the Data Set
+## Reading the Dataset

-We read the data set using the method described in the previous section.
+We read the dataset using the method described in the previous section.
 Here, we specify shape of the randomly cropped output image as $320\times 480$, so both the height and width are divisible by 32.

 ```{.python .input  n=13}
 crop_size, batch_size, colormap2label = (320, 480), 32, nd.zeros(256**3)